mvolkmann/MyUnixEnv/notes/GoNotes.md

 When invoked on a struct, it will automatically pass a pointer to the struct to the method.

+When a type has multiple methods, `golint` wants all the receivers to have the same name.
+However, `golint` does not complain if some receivers are a pointer and others are values.

-Methods can also be added to primitive types if a type alias is created.
+Methods can be added to primitive types if a type alias is created.
 If an attempt is made to add a method to a built-in type an error with the message "cannot define new methods on non-local type" will be triggered.